-44.1.
-(1) Subsection 44.1(1) provides that a derivative that was excluded under any of section 40, 41, 41.1 or 42 from the reporting requirements under the Instrument, but which no longer meets the applicable condition or conditions, must be reported once the applicable condition or conditions are no longer met.

-Subsection 44.1(2) is intended to provide a person or company that has previously benefitted from an exclusion from trade reporting under Part 6, and has not previously acted as a reporting counterparty under the Instrument or a similar instrument in another jurisdiction of Canada, with a reasonable transition period to allow them to develop the resources and implement policies and procedures necessary to meet the requirements applicable to a reporting counterparty..
+- 42.1.
+(1) Subsection 42.1(1) provides that a derivative that was excluded under section 40 from the reporting requirements under the Instrument, but which no longer meets a condition in section 40, must be reported in accordance with the Instrument. - (2)-(6) Subsections 42.1(2)-(6) are intended to provide a person or company that has previously benefitted from an exclusion from trade reporting under section 40, and has not previously acted as a reporting counterparty under the Instrument or a similar instrument in another jurisdiction of Canada, with a reasonable transition period to allow them to develop the resources and implement policies and procedures necessary to meet the requirements applicable to a reporting counterparty.. - 13.
+Subsection 45(4) is replaced with the following: